MY SITE

 Non-Contact Library

 Finding time to attend trainings for continuing education or play therapy training can be difficult.
 Select from our non-contact book certificates to complete training hours on your own time and at your own pace.
 Participants are responsible for purchasing the book of their choice.
-Once participant has completed their book, they can email the [email protected] to receive the book quiz.
-Participants MUST pass with an 80% and complete payment before a certificate is issued.
+Participants MUST complete payment and pass the required quiz with an 80% before a certificate is issued.

 When Parents Are at War (Book Reading) 3 Non-Contact Hours in Special Topics